-Orsolya Haarberg (1977) is a multiple award-winning photographer.
+Orsolya is a multiple award-winning photographer.
 Her accomplishments include numerous international exhibitions and the publication of four stories in the US and international editions of the National Geographic magazine.
-She has published four coffee table books with photographs from Iceland, Lapland and Laponia World Heritage Site in Sweden.
+She is a member of The Photo Society, the world’s leading photojournalists and documentary photographers – a collective of over 200 Nat Geo photographers.
+Orsolya has published four coffee table books with photographs from Iceland, Lapland and Laponia World Heritage Site in Sweden.
+In her current project “Fjell” she focuses on Scandinavian mountainscapes.

 Selected exhibitions: